Kardinya, Western Australia: Suburban development

-In 1958, seven residents requested permission from the council to subdivide their land, however other people opposed this, wanting to retain the area's rural character.
+In 1958, seven residents requested permission from the Melville council to subdivide their land, however others opposed this, wanting to retain the area's rural character.
 The opposers wanted no block to be smaller than 1 ha, and so the request was denied.
 Plans for housing development in Kardinya's north-eastern quadrant began in 1960.
-On 5 October 1967, the first building approval was given, and development of the north-eastern quadrant began.
+On 5 October 1967, first building approval was given, and development of the north-eastern quadrant began.
 The south-eastern quadrant was developed in the 1970s, followed by the south-western quadrant.
 North Lake Senior High School opened in the south-western quadrant at the start of 1973, a shopping centre opened on the north-east corner of South Street and North Lake Road in 1976, and Kardinya Primary School opened in the north-eastern quadrant at the start of 1977.
-The Kardinya Precinct Committee (KPC) was formed in the early 1970s.
-The KPC was renamed the Kardinya Residents Association in the late 1970s.
+The Kardinya Precinct Committee (KPC) was formed in the early 1970s, and renamed the Kardinya Residents Association in the late 1970s.
 This association was heavily involved in the development of Kardinya, providing input for planning schools, shopping centres, bus routes and community services.
-In the 1980s, the north-eastern quadrant was developed.
+The final quadrant, the north-eastern quadrant, was developed in the 1980s.

-During the early 21st century, many 1960s and 1970s houses have begun to be demolished and the land subdivided further.
+During the early 21st century, many 1960s and 1970s houses have begun to be demolished for further subdivision.

 Geography and nature

 Kardinya is located 13 km south-southwest of the central business district (CBD) of Perth, the capital of Western Australia, and 6 km east of the Indian Ocean.
 It covers an area of 4.38 km2, and is bounded to the north by Garling Street, North Lake Road and Somerville Boulevard, to the east by Prescott Drive, South Street and Windelya Way, to the south by Farrington Road, North Lake Road and Winterfold Road, and to the west by a high-voltage power line.
 To the north is Willagee and Winthrop, to the east is Murdoch, to the south is North Lake and Coolbellup, and to the west is Samson and O'Connor.

 Kardinya lies mostly on Spearwood dunes, which formed around 40,000 years ago.
 The dunes consist of brown sand lying over yellow subsoil, with Tamala Limestone below.
 The limestone is close to the surface in parts.
 A small area on the eastern edge of the suburb lies on Bassendean dunes, which consist of white to grey sands formed between 800,000 and 125,000 years ago.
 Both are part of the greater Swan Coastal Plain.
-Whilst the suburb does not contain any natural wetlands, North Lake is located immediately to the east of the suburb.
+Whilst Kardinya does not contain any natural wetlands, North Lake is located immediately to the east of the suburb.

-The area's original vegetation would have been a forest consisting primarily of Eucalyptus gomphocephala (tuart), with Eucalyptus marginata (jarrah), Corymbia calophylla (marri), Banksia attenuata (slender banksia), Banksia grandis (bull banksia), and Casuarinaceae (sheoak) interspersed.
-Smaller trees include black wattles and two species of stinkwood, and other plants include zamias and grass trees/balgas.
-No rare species are known to have been in the area.